 Now to the important bit, the cycling!

-We’ve waxed lyrical on many occasions about the amazing cycling that Girona has to offer both on and off road (like the Pirinexus 360 cycle route!).
-When you come to here you will find an enormous selection of roads and iconic climbs at your disposal such as the Girona classic Rocacorba.
+We’ve waxed lyrical on many occasions about the amazing cycling that Girona has to offer both on and off road.
+When you come to here you will find an enormous selection of roads and iconic climbs at your disposal such as the Girona classic, Rocacorba.

 The best way to find your way around on two wheels is to hire a guide.
-A local guide will be able to traverse the Girona area with ease and impart local knowledge you would otherwise not be privy to!
+A local guide will know the Girona area inside out and can impart local knowledge you would otherwise not be privy to!
 The advantage of having someone showing you the way means you can focus on enjoying your surroundings without worrying about taking a wrong turn!